Funmula-Corp/biggo-api-js-pms-client/README.md

 ### Accessing BigGo PMS API

 You can access all BigGo PMS API resources using the api object.
-Simply create a new instance of the desired resource, passing in the client object obtained from auth.getJWTClient().
+Simply use the object obtained from `new BiggoPMSAPI()`.
 For example:

 ```js
 // Get list of platforms the user has access.